kareemalgalaly/adc-side-channels/README.md

   - pytorch
 - bash

-Tools have been tested on MacOS (arm), Debian 12 Bookwork (amd64), and Fedora 42 (amd64).
+Tools have been tested on MacOS Sequoia (arm), Debian 12 Bookwork (amd64), and Fedora 42 (amd64).
 Shell scripts are written for bash.

 ## Toolchain Setup (Spice Simulations and CNN Attack)